usra-riacs/quantum-approximate-optimization/README.md

 See below for additional packages that can be installed to extend the functionality of the repository.

+Note: if you run into problems with dependecies, try removing pixi.lock file and running "install" command again.

 #### [Recommended] Additional packages